 Virus signature database update failed: "Error creating temporary file name" (Windows XP)

-This issue applies to Windows XP users — all other users, see Troubleshooting for "Modules update failed" message
+- This issue applies to Windows XP users.
+For all other users, visit Troubleshooting for "Modules update failed" message.

 - You receive the message "Virus signature database update failed" and Error creating temporary file name